 If you want to buy a good mattress, you should get to know your foam first because all foam is not created equal.
 You can trust what people tell you or learn more so people can’t pull the cover over your eyes.

-Polyurethane foams (PU), their viscoelastic (VG) and high resiliency (HR) siblings have proven their flexibility in sleep product constructions, ushering in the age of specialty bedding, giving rise to hybrid mattresses and driving the industry-reshaping launch of boxed beds.
+Polyurethane foams (PU), Viscoelastic (VG), and their High Resiliency (HR) siblings have proven their flexibility in sleep product constructions, ushering in the age of specialty bedding, giving rise to hybrid mattresses and driving the industry-reshaping launch of boxed beds.
+Now, breathe!

 From Foamers to Bed Builders